snehaav1/protfolio/README.md

 ## 🔬 About Me

-I'm currently pursuing a B.S. in Data Science at the University of the Incarnate Word, with a previous degree in Biology.
+I'm currently have a B.S. in Data Science at the University of the Incarnate Word, with a previous degree in B.S in Biology.
 My interdisciplinary background allows me to merge statistical rigor with scientific thinking.
 I enjoy working on projects where I can turn raw data into actionable solutions—whether in healthcare, retail, or finance.

 ---